Lanhui312/Simple-Electron-Login/README.md

    * Responds to the browser with a simple HTML page:

      ```html
-     <strong>Authentication successful!
-You may close this tab.</strong>
+     Authentication successful!
+You may close this tab.
      ```
 3. **Electron** listens for the IPC message, then: